sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 2024-12-06T14:12:46.249Z  INFO 10998 --- [  restartedMain] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port 8080 (http) with context path '/'
 2024-12-06T14:12:46.250Z  INFO 10998 --- [  restartedMain] c.incident_management.Application        : Started Application in 0.211 seconds (process running for 617.577)
 ```
-> Make sure your CAP server is still running.
+> Make sure that your CAP server is still running.
 You can start it with `mvn cds:watch`.

 Now that the database is filled with some initial data, you can send complex OData queries served by the built-in generic service providers.
 With the generic `index.html` page opened in your browser, paste the following queries at the end of the current URL and check the result: